rafaellagp/Real-estate-price-prediction-FullProject/README.md

-# Real estate price prediction in Belgium - FullProject
+# ImmoELiza - FullProject
-## API to predict the price real estate in sales in Belgium.
+## API to predict the price of real estate sales in Belgium.
-Immo Eliza Full Project

 Project created in the Bootcamp AI Operator at BeCode.
 October - 2022